-Investing in pre-construction refers to buying based on plans and renderings, before a property has been completed.
-Often developers start selling 1-2 years in advance of anticipated completion date.
+Investing in pre-construction in Manhattan refers to buying based on plans and renderings, before a property is completed.
+This is also commonly referred to as buying off-plan property.
+Often, developers start selling 2 years in advance of anticipated completion date.
 New developments can be either:

 New developments have the best amenities which are very attractive to tenants.
 This strategy works well for all client categories – those who want to rent out, use as vacation home or simply park funds.

-The risk is that, if there’s a recession and the project stalls, the buyer’s 10 to 25 percent booking down payment would be tied up or even lost.
+The risk is that, if there’s a recession and the project stalls, the buyer’s 10 to 25 percent booking down payment will be tied up until a settlement occurs.

-At the apartment level, it may get confusing because there are so many units to choose from.
-We would advise based on layout, floor, exposure and what the market wants.
+At the apartment level, it gets confusing because there are so many units to choose from.
+We will advise based on layout, floor, exposure and what the market wants.